neuralmagic/sparsify/README.md

 To run inference on your own model, change the model path to the location of your `model.onnx` file.
 Consult the [DeepSparse Server Docs](https://docs.neuralmagic.com/user-guides/deploying-deepsparse/deepsparse-server) for more details.

-If you're not ready for deploying, congratulations on completing the quick start!
+If you're not ready for deploying, congratulations on completing the quickstart!
 We welcome your [Sparsify Alpha feedback and support issues](#feedback-and-support) as described at the beginning of this guide.

 # Resources
-Now that you have explored the Sparsify Alpha Quick Start, here are other related resources.
+Now that you have explored the Sparsify [Alpha] Quickstart, here are other related resources.

 ## Learning More